 influenza virus.
 Although there are many kinds of bird

-flu, the kind that now concerns health workers is the H5N1 bird flu virus.
-This
+flu, the most common kinds that concern health workers are H5N1 and H7N9 bird flu viruses.
+These

 birds don't get sick from the virus.
 But wild birds can easily pass the virus

 to birds that are being raised for food, such as chickens, ducks, and turkeys.

 The virus can cause them to get very sick.